erkamguresen/state/README.md

 ## About the Projects

 In the previous module you learned to decompose & plan projects, organize your code, and use HTML/CSS/JS to implement simple websites that process user input.
 All well and good but there was something missing.
-Your projects never "remembered" anything!
+Your projects never "remembered" anything.

 Enter: __State__.
 This is a fancy programming term to talk about the _data_ stored by your web pages.
 Nearly every app you use has state -> message histories, images, profile details, weather reports, ... you name it!
 Data is the core of any application.
 Just like you learned to write tests to describe your functions and show that they do what they should, you will learn how to use schemas and validation to prove that your program data in fact what you say it is.